mpfoley73/arturo/README.md

 Arturo is a Shiny app that uses a chatbot to take you around the [Cleveland Museum of Art](https://www.clevelandart.org/) (CMA).
+This app is running [here](https://mpfoley73.shinyapps.io/arturo/).

 ![](resources/arturo.png)